Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### A company is planning on hosting an application on an Azure Virtual Machine.
 It needs to be ensured that the application hosted on the virtual machine is accessible from the Internet over HTTPS.
-You decide to implement a DDOS protection plan.
+You decide to implement a DDoS protection plan.
 Would this satisfy the requirement?

 - [ ] Yes.
 - [x] No.